Now offering Fall, 2017 Pork Shares

-This summer share will be available in August.
+This summer share will be available in late October.
 We estimate hanging weight to be 140-250 lbs for each carcass (many factors make this a wide estimate), putting a share (1/2 pig) between 70-125 lbs.
 The cost is $11.65/pound for everything, including all the value-added items: no added fees or product up-sales.
 This price includes all your sausage, bacon, hams and rendered lard. *As intimate customers, you’ll also receive all our current The Butcher’s Salt e-chapters.

 Here’s how you get one: